Add and edit cell content in Keynote on Mac

 Paste cell contents without the style: Choose Edit > Copy, select the cells where you want to paste, then choose Edit > Paste and Match Style.
 The pasted cells adopt the formatting of the new location.

-Paste outside an existing table to create a new table: Select the cells, then drag them where you want them.
+Paste outside of an existing table to create a new table: Select the cells, then drag them where you want them.
 A new table is created with the pasted cells.

 If you copy a range of cells that include hidden data (either hidden or filtered), the hidden data is also copied.
 If you paste to a range of cells with a matching arrangement of hidden cells, the hidden data is also pasted.
 Otherwise, the hidden content isn’t pasted.